 MOD EUR/16A19A3/13#50080

 6.17 If agreements have been reached with administrations published in accordance with § 6.7, the administration proposing the new or modified assignment may request the Bureau to have the assignment entered into the List, indicating the final characteristics of the assignment together with the names of the administrations with which agreement has been reached.
 For this purpose, it shall send to the Bureau the information specified in Appendix 4.
-In submitting the notice, the administration may request the Bureau to examine the notice under § 6.19, 6.21 and 6.22 (entry into the List) and then the notice submitted separately under Article 8 of this Appendix (notification).
-(WRC-15)
+In submitting the notice, the administration may request the Bureau to examine this notice under § 6.19, 6.21 and 6.22 (entry into the List) and to automatically generate the notice for examination under Article 8 of this Appendix (notification).
+(WRC-19)

 7 Proposal for Issue C7